PieKing1215/InvMove-Fabric/README.md

 In the config menu, you can find several options:<br>
 #### General:
 - Enable: Enable the entire mod
-- ~~Debug Display: Enables a debug overlay that can help debug compatibility problems.~~ (not ported yet)
+- Debug Display: Enables a debug overlay that can help debug compatibility problems.

 #### UI Movement:
 - Move In Inventories: Enable movement in inventories